Ann Li

 The current personal care experience can be clustered into pre-visit, in-store, and at home phases.
 Across these stages, there was widespread confusion around differentiating and evaluating over-the-counter treatments and off-the-shelf products.
 A lack of knowledge and planning often led to uncertainty, repeat visits, delays, and long queues.
 Though location loyalty and positive experiences were driven by positive interactions with staff, pharmacist demand often surpassed availability, with clerical tasks detracting from specialized work.

-We idenitfied the over the counter shopping experience as the most significant opportunity space, with key leverage points that create ripple effects throughout the entire CVS experience.
+We idenitfied the over-the-counter shopping experience as the most significant opportunity space, with key leverage points that create ripple effects throughout the entire CVS experience.

 By offloading menial, clerical tasks from staff and providing customers with a dedicated source of transparent feedback and reliable support, Cara frees providers and staff to focus on expertise-dependent responsibilities, easing points of frustration and inefficiency.

-Resulting design opportunities spanning a continuous experience
+Resulting design opportunities span a continuous experience from store to home

 With a better understanding of the CVS customer experience, we created representative storyboards targeting cases where an intelligent conversational assistant would be appropriate and necessary.

 This informed the mapping of a user journey which highlights key interaction points, customer emotions, motivations, and needs along the pre-store, in store, and at home phases.

-Design opportunities for VUI integration are shown here across the CVS experience.
 As customers seek guidance, identify and obtain treatments, and clarify usage information, Cara proactively and intelligently initiates supportive interactions while maintaining an appropriate distance and privacy.

-Voice assistant archetypal roles and values
+Defining archetypal roles and values based on user research

 Based on our design principles and immersive research, I identified 3 main archetypal roles that Cara provides- that of a caregiver, advisor, and admin.
 These roles and their related actions fulfill the characteristics recognized and appreciated by many loyal CVS customers.
 These facets, derived from user interactions, serve as the defining guide for Cara’s voice, tone, and visual identity.